Microsoft Software End of Support

 The Trustmarque EOS Report

-Our End of Support report details the key end of life dates and available software upgrade options, including information on licensing agreements and subscriptions.
+Our FREE End of Support report details the key end of life dates and available software upgrade options, including information on licensing agreements and subscriptions.
 The guide covers:

 - Windows 7

 - Office 2010

 What to do about SQL End of Support Webinar

 Extended support for SQL Server 2008 and 2008 R2 ends on 9 July 2019.
 As a part of our customer support, we recently hosted a webinar that confirmed the options available to ensure that SQL 2008 users stay supported and compliant beyond 9 July 2019.